-Overall, we sampled 10 targeted, sportfish species and 15 non-targeted (incidental) species by electrofishing during 15 June - 24 August 2020.
-The highest number of species was detected in North Point Marina (18 species), followed by Waukegan South Harbor (12 species), Jackson Inner Harbor (11 species), and then Calumet Harbor (3 species).
-Rock Bass, Pumpkinseed, Largemouth Bass, Smallmouth Bass, Bluegill, and

-Black Bullhead were the most abundant targeted, sportfish encountered.
+Overall, we sampled 11 targeted, sportfish species, 1 hybridized form of Centrarchid, and 18 nontargeted (incidental) species by electrofishing in 2021.
+The highest number of species was detected in North Point Marina (24 species), followed by Jackson Inner Harbor (21 species), Waukegan South Harbor (12 species), and then Calumet Harbor (9 species).
+Pumpkinseed, Rock Bass, Largemouth Bass, Smallmouth Bass, Black Bullhead, and Bluegill were the most abundant targeted, sportfish encountered.
 The presence and abundance of sportfish differed among harbors.
 For example, abundance of Rock Bass and Pumpkinseed was much higher in North Point Marina than at any other sampling location (Table 3).
-The highest CPUE (No. fish/hr) of Largemouth Bass and Black Bullhead occurred at Jackson Harbor and a large diversity of Centrarchids was also collected at this site.
-Smallmouth Bass was the only species collected at Calumet during 2020.
+The highest CPUE (No. fish/hr) of Largemouth Bass, Black Bullhead and Bluegill occurred at Jackson Harbor.
+CPUE of Smallmouth Bass was highest at Calumet, while few other Centrarchid species were collected at this location.
 This is likely a result of the Calumet site being an open-lake area more exposed to wave action, slower warm up during the spring, and rapid changes in water temperatures during the summer.
 All of these factors may reduce the establishment of aquatic vegetation and Centrarchids.